the-full-stack/fsdl-text-recognizer-project/lab3/readme.md

 ## Intro to Weights & Biases

+Weights & Biases is an experiment tracking tool that ensures you never lose track of your progress.

 ### Motivation for W&B

 - Keep track of all experiments in one place
 - Easily compare runs
+- Create reports to document your progress
 - Look at results from the whole team

 ### Let's get started with W&B!

-NOTE: These instructions are optional if you're working in the pre-configured Jupyter hub.
+> NOTE: These instructions are optional if you're working in the pre-configured Jupyter hub.

 ```
 pipenv run wandb init
 ```

 You should see something like:

 ```
 ?
 Which team should we use?
 (Use arrow keys)
 > your_username